fbpx

 • 145 km/ approx. 4-5hours drive

-Taktsang Monastery: Perched on the side of a vertical cliff at 3000 m altitude north of Paro, this monastery creates an impressive sight, and is the unofficial symbol of Bhutan.
-It is one of the most famous Buddhist Monasteries in Bhutan and is also referred to as the ‘Tiger’s Nest’.
+Perched on the side of a vertical cliff at 3000m altitude north of Paro, the beautiful Taktsang Monastery, also known as ‘Tiger’s Nest’, is the most famous and an unofficial symbol of Bhutan.
 Legend has it that Guru Rinpoche (Guru Padmasambhava) flew to this location from Khenpajong, Tibet on the back of a tigress and subdued a demon.
 He then meditated in a cave here for three months and emerged in eight incarnated forms (manifestations) and blessed the place.
 Guru Padmasambhava is known for introducing Buddhism to Bhutan.
-Today, Paro Taktsang is the best known of the thirteen caves in which he meditated.
+Today, Paro Taktsang is the best known of the thirteen caves in which Guru Padmasambhava meditated.

-The first monastery was constructed 1694, but in 1998 a tragic fire destroyed most of the original buildings – which have since been painstakingly restored to their former glory.
-Taktsang Monastery is a pilgrimage site for both tourists and locals, it is a journey filled with spiritual bliss.
-Keeping the spiritual side aside, the journey up to Taktsang Monastery is a Hiker’s delight.
-An hour hikes up to a small wooden teahouse called Cafeteria provides close view of the monastery.
-A further and a rather challenging hike led you to the glorious Taktsang Monastery.
+Taktsang Monastery is a pilgrimage site for both tourists and locals.
+The journey up to the monastery is filled with spiritual bliss.
+Keeping this spirituality aside, the journey up to Taktsang Monastery is also a hiker’s delight.
+An hour hike up to a small wooden teahouse called Cafeteria provides a close view of the monastery.
+A further and a rather challenging hike of an hour and a half will lead you to the glorious Taktsang Monastery.

-After breakfast, we will drive to Punakha via Thimphu.
+After breakfast, we will drive to Punakha.
 On the way we will visit Do Chula Pass.
-Upon reaching Punakha we will visit Chimi Lhakhang and Punakha Dzong.
+Upon reaching Punakha we will visit Chimi Lhakhang.

 The whitewashed chorten is decorated with richly carved annexes facing the cardinal directions, and features elaborate mandalas, statues and a shrine dedicated to the popular third king.
 There are numerous religious paintings and complex tantric statues housed inside reflecting both peaceful and wrathful aspects of Buddhist deities.
 This chorten is unlike other chortens as it does not enshrine the mortal remains of the King.
 Only the King’s photo in a ceremonial dress adorns a hall in the ground floor.
 The King when he was alive wanted to build ‘a chorten to represent the mind of the Buddha’.